Stakeholder engagement

 • Virtual and face-to-face meetings (daily)

-• Consumer ombudsman (daily)
+• Consumer Ombudsman (daily)

-• Events (varying)
+• Events and seminars (varying)

 • Company publications, e.g., magazines (varying)